- After assuming power in March 2025, Namibia’s President Netumbo Nandi-Ndaitwah has prioritised resolving Namibia’s socioeconomic constraints.

 What does this mean for you?

-On the global stage, recent oil discoveries are attracting several foreign companies which could play an important role in developing the Namibian economy.
+Her mandate also boosts investor confidence in the country’s economy, especially in key sectors such as energy.
+As a result, regarding NNN policies, international actors have expressed support for energy-sector cooperation, both at the regional and global level.
+On the global stage, recent oil discoveries are attracting several foreign companies which promises to play an important role in developing the Namibian economy.
 Namibia’s emerging green hydrogen industry has also caught the attention of major players such as the European Union, which has already struck a deal with the country to invest in it.

-The promotion of women rights and equality in Namibia by NNN has also been commended at the United Nations in October 2025.
+The promotion of women’s rights and equality in Namibia by NNN has also been commended at the United Nations in October 2025.
 Nevertheless, the country has also been caught up in the US-China trade war as a strategic asset due to its resources, but this has not yet translated into direct domestic policy constraints.
 On the other hand, at the regional level, NNN has a positive approach when it comes to Namibia’s neighbouring countries.
 She has offered cooperation and common growth both within the Southern African Development Community (SADC) and in the Southern Africa Customs Union (SACU), with cases such as the proposals for a joint oil venture with Angola.